pyOpenSci/python-package-guide/documentation/contributing-file.md

 creating a contributing guide](https://mozillascience.github.io/working-open-workshop/contributing/)
 ```

-## Your repository should have a license file
+## Your repository should have a LICENSE.md file

-The root of your GitHub repository sshould also have a License.txt file.
+The root of your GitHub repository should also have a LICENSE.txt file.

-To be reviewed by pyOpenSci your project should use an open source software license that is approved
+To be reviewed by pyOpenSci your project should use an open source
+software license that is approved
 by the Open Software Initiative (OSI).
 OSI's website has a
 [list of popular licenses](https://opensource.org/licenses).
 GitHub also has a
 [handy tool](https://choosealicense.com/) for choosing a license.

-If you chose your license through GitHub, you can also automatically get a copy of the license file to add to your repository.
+If you choose your license through GitHub, you can also automatically get a copy of the license file to add to your repository.

 <!--
 pyOpenSci packages must: